Modern Languages

 All new and revised National Courses reflect the Curriculum for Excellence values, purposes and principles.
 They offer flexibility, and provide more time for learning, more focus on skills and applying learning, and scope for personalisation and choice.
 In this Course, and its component Units, there will be an emphasis on skills development and the application of those skills.
 Assessment approaches will be proportionate and fit for purpose and they will promote best practice, enabling learners to achieve the highest standards they can.

-for further details – https://www.npfs.org.uk/downloads/higher-modern-languages/
+For further details – https://www.npfs.org.uk/downloads/higher-modern-languages/